-How to list all available objects
+How to get a list of all available objects

 Before you can call these lists, you should start and authenticate your API session as normal.
-Then, instead of adding in a JSON query, add one of the requests below.

 If you would like to get your results in German, you can change (?language=en) to (?language=de).
 If this is left off the call, it will default to English.

-Query Objects
+Objects

 GET intelligence.eu.mapp.com/analytics/api/query-objects(?language=en)

-Basic Properties
+Basic Properties Returned

-title | the title as seen on site |
+The title as seen on the site

 Example Result